Financial Peace University Week 9 Review: Build wealth & give more

 For some, there may be a temptation to keep making every dollar work for you.
 Keep adding to the savings accounts, keep maximizing those investments.
 Maybe there’s a fear of losing this newfound wealth and so you do whatever it takes to ensure that doesn’t happen.

-And that’s why Dave leaves the most important step for the last.
+And that’s why Dave leaves the most important step for the last: how to not stay stuck in the great misunderstanding and use your wealth for its greatest purpose.

 Because even if you reached financial success, you still may not have attained financial peace.